 Christina Cabrales, Owner

 Hi!
-I have spent my life focused on the details: in restaurants, finance, program and project management and building furniture.
-I have designed and built stuff with my hands, crunched numbers, worked in start-up environments, tracked metrics and goals, created and delivered technical trainings and mentored people to successfully crush their goals.
+I have spent my life focused on the details: in restaurants, finance, program and project management, and building furniture.
+I have designed and built stuff with my hands, crunched numbers, worked in start-up environments, tracked metrics and goals, created and delivered technical trainings, and mentored people to successfully crush their goals.

 Unlike Lacy, I grew up outdoors and playing organized sports year-round, everything from swimming and basketball to tennis and rugby.
 Post-college and as an adult I struggled to find something I could latch on to in order to stay active.
-I tried rock climbing, running, biking, hiking and spent coutless hours at traditional big box gyms.
+I tried rock climbing, running, biking, hiking and spent countless hours at traditional big box gyms.
 And while all of those were and some continue to be rejuvenating and challenging experiences, they didn’t quite fit the bill.
 It wasn’t until I was introduced to lifting heavy weight in 2012 that I really connected to my body and was able to own my size and my strength in a way that made me feel powerful beyond measure.
-I am excited to now be doubling down on something that makes me feel amazing!
+I am excited to now be doubling down on something that makes me feel so amazing!